fengkehh/Data_Cleaning_Final/README.md

 ## Goal

-The script merges the test and training sets from the original UCI HAR dataset together then reorganizes them into a tidy dataset.
+The script merges the test and training sets from the original UCI HAR dataset together then reorganizes them into a tidy dataset that contains averages of each measured variable categorized by the subject and activity.

-Specifically, a tidy data is one that satisfies the following three conditions:
+A tidy data is one that satisfies the following three conditions:

 1. Each variable forms a column.